Associate Professor of History

 320 York St, New Haven, CT 06511-3627

-Rohit is currently completing a book that explores how the Indian constitution, despite its elite authorship and alien antecedents, came to permeate everyday life and imagination in India during its transition from a colonial state to a democratic republic.
+Rohit recently published A People’s Constitution: The Everyday Life of Law in the Indian Republic, which explores how the Indian constitution, despite its elite authorship and alien antecedents, came to permeate everyday life and imagination in India during its transition from a colonial state to a democratic republic.
 Mapping the use and appropriation of constitutional language and procedure by diverse groups such as butchers and sex workers, street vendors and petty businessmen, journalists and women social workers, it offers a constitutional history from below.

 His other research projects include charting how constitutional ideas circulated through postcolonial nations of Asia and Africa, the emergence of the idea of an economic crime in India and investigating the impact of the partition of the Indian subcontinent on property regimes in India and Pakistan.